 AirVPN is another VPN service that has voiced concerns over WireGuard’s implications for anonymity, as they have explained in their forum:

 Wireguard, in its current state, not only is dangerous because it lacks basic features and is an experimental software, but it also weakens dangerously the anonymity layer.
 Our service aims to provide some anonymity layer, therefore we can’t take into consideration something that weakens it so deeply.

 We will gladly take Wireguard into consideration when it reaches a stable release AND offers at least the most basic options which OpenVPN has been able to offer since 15 years ago.
 The infrastructure can be adapted, our mission can’t.

-In their forums, AirVPN further explained why WireGuard does not (yet) meet their requirements:
+In their forums, AirVPN further explained why WireGuard simply does not meet their requirements: